How do I become a Medical Scientist?

 Medical Scientists are part of a clinical workforce called Health and Social Care Professionals, who work together with medical and nursing colleagues as a team in the delivery of clinical, therapeutic and social care.

-Medical Scientists work in healthcare, usually in hospital laboratories and work in a service used by the entire population at some stage of their lives.
+Medical Scientists usually work in hospital laboratories, and work in a service used by the entire population at some stage of their lives.
 They are involved in the analysis of patient samples in order to diagnose disease and inform treatment options as well as ongoing monitoring of the patient’s condition.
 It has been estimated that 70% of diagnoses by clinicians are made as a result of tests carried out by laboratory services.

 The clinical services that underpin laboratory medicine include Cellular Pathology, Clinical Biochemistry, Haematology, Medical Microbiology and Virology, Transfusion and Transplantation Science, Immunology, Molecular Diagnostics and Point of Care Testing.